UnknownMasterCoder/ARSW_Lab2/README.md

         ----

     + ## **Part 2:**
-        + **Review the code and identify how the functionality indicated above was implemented**
+        + **1-2.
+Review the code and identify how the functionality indicated above was implemented**
             + **You have N immortal players.**

                 > En la clase controlador **ControlFrame** especificamente aca: